 It is odd to think to exchange something valuable for something that never lasts.

-How many times we neglect to value what is important in exchange of what is really essential.
+How many times do we neglect to value what is important in the exchange for what is really essential?

 We follow our desires; we chase our dreams only to realize that they are just fleeting things.

 It seems odd to understand that we forget our first love because we found someone that we thought they are better than the latter.